Yannicflight/pi-helmet-cam/README.md

 - NOTE: depending on what your username is/where you put this repo you may need to change the path
 - If you're running into problems starting the script on boot, check `./cronlog`.

-#### Ad a video folder to the SD card root

-- Either plug your SD card into a computer and create a folder called video inside the BOOT folder.
-Or in raspbian enter `sudo su` then `cd` then `cd /boot` then `mkdir video` and `sudo reboot` to return to the normal user mode.

 ## Files

 #### `camera.py`